GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/chat-client-config.md

 #### Parameters

-  - apiKey: The API key of the chat app the `ChatClient` connects to.
+  - `apiKey`: The API key of the chat app the `ChatClient` connects to.

 ### `maxAttachmentSize`